 All Strattmont employees undergo GDPR and general compliance training, this covers the GDPR rule set in detail, the relevance and impact of those rules on Strattmont and our clients, and the steps we take to ensure best practice is observed at all times.
 We also make clear the consequences (I.e. penalties) associated with failure to meet the strict GDPR standards.

-We do not hold the ISO 270001 accreditation however we recognise the standards and operate a similar or better approach in most cases.
+We do not hold the ISO 270001 accreditation however we recognize the standards and operate a similar or better approach in most cases.
 We are working to achieve this accreditation

 All data regarding our clients, prospects and employees is stored in commercial databases hosted in tier 1 EU data centres, encrypted both a rest and in transit.
 Access to the database is secured by both username and password and IP address.